wunderio/ddev-wunderio-drupal/wunderio/core/git-commit-message-instructions.md

 - Infer the identifier from the branch name when possible.
 - **If no ticket ID can be found in the branch name, omit the TICKET-ID prefix and start with the description.**
 - **Do not strip leading characters** that are part of the identifier.
 For example, if the branch is `feature/#30-Add-AI-tool-ddev-commit`, the commit message must start with `#30: ...`, not `30: ...`.
-- Format: `TICKET-ID: message` (or just `message` if no ID exists).
+- Format: `TICKET-ID: Message` (or just `Message` if no ID exists).

 ### 2. Summary Line
+- **Capitalize the first letter** of the summary (the text immediately following the ticket ID).
 - Keep the first line concise (max 72 characters recommended).
-- Use present tense: "add", "fix", "update", not "added", "fixed", "updated".
+- Use present tense: "Add", "Fix", "Update", not "Added", "Fixed", "Updated".
 - Do **not** end the summary line with a period.

 ### 3. Body (Optional, for Complex Changes)